 Director: Randall Wallace.
 Cast: Mel Gibson, Sam Elliott, Barry Pepper, Greg Kinnear, Chris Klein, Madeleine Stowe, Keri Russell, Don Duong, Clark Gregg, Brian Tee, Josh Daugherty, Dylan Walsh, Ryan Hurst, Simbi Khali.
 Screenplay: Randall Wallace (based on the memoir We Were Soldiers Once...and Young by Lt.
 Gen. (Ret.)
 Harold G. Moore and Joseph L. Galloway).
 Twitter Capsule:

 So it becomes a pattern in We Were Soldiers, even as its second half improves drastically on its first, that for every dramatic or structural step forward, there is usually a step back.
-And on final reflection, the formal modesty and safely middlebrow mathematics of We Were Soldiers (combat devotion = religious devotion = family devotion, a sentiment most loudly articulated when Moore espouses about fatherhood and soldiery that "hopefully being good at one makes me better at the other") may well be the movie's most surprising gesture, since these attributes are much more customary in World War II films (Greatest Generation, et. al.) than in the bumptious, unabashedly left-leaning tradition of Vietnam narratives (think Coppola, think Cimino, think Oliver Stone).
-We Were Soldiers emerges at its end as a Vietnam movie that hard-right Repbulicans can get into bed with, and for better or for worse, that in itself must be some kind of feat.
+The pattern recurs again in the honorable impulse to cede several scenes to the wives and girlfriends "back home," in stagily constructed and cosmetically awkward scenes that suggest the filmmakers' discomfort with this domestic idiom.
+On final reflection, the formal modesty and safely middlebrow themes of We Were Soldiers (combat devotion = religious devotion = family devotion, a sentiment most loudly articulated when Moore espouses about fatherhood and soldiery that "hopefully being good at one makes me better at the other") may well be the movie's most surprising gesture, since these attributes are much more customary in World War II films than in the fractious, left-leaning tradition of Vietnam narratives on screen.
+We Were Soldiers ultimately takes shape as a Vietnam movie that hard-right Repbulicans can get into bed with, and for better or for worse, that in itself must be some kind of feat.
 Grade:C+